argilo/secplus/README.md

 ### secplus.c & secplus.h

-This C library implements encoding & decoding of Security+ 2.0 messages (wireless & wireline).
-It should be suitable for use in microcontrollers.
+This C library implements encoding & decoding of Security+ & Security+ 2.0 messages (both wireless & wireline).
+It it suitable for use in Arduino and other microcontrollers.

 # Protocol details